AnthonyByansi/NLP-News-Summarization/README.md

 * The summary will be displayed on the screen.

 Alternatively, you can use the RESTful API to access the summarization functionality programmatically.
 Simply send a POST request to the API endpoint with the following parameters:

+`text`: The text of the news article you want to summarize.
+`technique`: The summarization technique you want to use (extractive or abstractive).
+`length`: The length of the summary you want to generate.